rojo-rbx/tarmac/README.md

 <hr />

-This is a more up-to-date fork of the [Tarmac repository](https://github.com/Roblox/Tarmac) by Roblox, since the original repository has effectively been *abandoned* (hasn't had updates since 2020).

-Tarmac is a resource compiler and asset manager for Roblox projects.
-It helps enable hermetic place builds when used with tools like [Rojo](https://github.com/rojo-rbx/rojo).

 Tarmac is inspired by projects like [Webpack](https://webpack.js.org/) that make it easy to reference assets from code.

 ## Installation